 vehicle means any thing capable of transporting people or things by air, road, rail or water, and it does not matter how the thing is moved or propelled.

-[Section 3 amended by No. 39 of 2015 s.
+[Section 3 amended: No. 39 of 2015 s.
 4.]

 4. “Reasonably suspects”, meaning of